waddahadel/LpEventReportQueue/classes/API/README.md

 }
 ```

-If you prefer to use the function calls of the QueueModel objects, you may
+If you prefer to use the method calls of the QueueModel objects, you may
 get the sub objects either as json string, like above, or as objects.

 For more information you should consult the Faceade Interface at:</br>